6543/log/README.md

 	return observer.(*Observer)
 }

-func WithValue(ctx context.Context, key string, value interface{}) context.Context {
+// With* returns a context derivative with an Observer which includes the passed values. func WithValue(ctx context.Context, key string, value interface{}) context.Context {
 	obs := ctx.Value(ctxKeyObserver)
 	if obs == nil {